The Great Salt Bowl – Chapter 3

 “So, what do you think of us moving on?”

-Burying Todd would be the proper thing to do, but neither of us had a shovel, energy, or strength to do so.
-Judging by Chuck’s state, he didn’t have any energy left.
+Burying Todd would be the proper thing to do, but I didn’t have a shovel, energy, or strength to do so.
+Chuck was, well, he looked like he was lucky to have the energy to go check on Todd’s corpse.
 The heat of the day had already drenched us in sweat, but now I was dry and my skin tight.
-Something in my mind said that was a bad sign, but I couldn’t remember why.
+Something in my mind said that was a bad sign.
 I just wanted to shut off my mind.
 We could make it if we turned off our brains and walked like robots in the sun.
 Had it been long enough for my father to organize a search party once they found our vehicles?
 That’s if they cared to look for me.

 “Alice?”
 Chuck asked.